Jesstella/APO-K2/README.md

 For selection function data, please see the README in the file 'Selection Function' file.

 For any questions, comments, or problems please contact the lead author Jessica Schonhut-Stasik at jessica.s.stasik@vanderbilt.edu.
+Accessible text and other additional information can be found at https://www.jessicastasik.com/apo-k2.